 Fiona M. Fleming BSc., MSc., PhD.
-Director of Monitoring, Evaluation and Research, Schistosomiasis Control Initiative (SCI), Imperial College London
+Director of Monitoring, Evaluation and Research, Schistosomiasis Control Initiative (SCI) Foundation.

 Dr Fleming is an epidemiologist with a strong background in the control of infectious diseases.
 With over 16 years’ experience of working in Africa, she has been with SCI since 2005 facilitating the delivery of over 150 million treatments for schistosomiasis and soil-transmitted helminths (STH).
 Prior to her time with SCI, Fiona lived and worked in Uganda for four years managing a Community Resource Programme for Restless Development, which focused on bottom-up sustainable health and agricultural activities in rural populations.
 She therefore has an acute awareness of the environments and populations in which NTD programmes operate.
 Subsequently, Fiona worked with the Sabin Institute’s Human Hookworm Vaccine Initiative in Minas Gerais, Brazil where she conducted a geospatial survey of STH species and Schistosoma mansoni and a socio-economic survey within a rural population.